 Q. Why link to retail outlets that aren't counted on the Korean music charts?

-A. Because lots of people shop at them--iTunes alone controls roughly 60% of the digital music market in the United States, and Amazon richly rewards loyalty, so its many American shoppers tend not to buy anywhere else.
-Yes, sales from those outlets do not count toward the Korean music charts (doing well on those helps Block B win Korean music shows), so if it's all the same to you, it probably helps Block B more to buy their music from a place that does.
-Sales from iTunes and Amazon do count on the Billboard charts, though, and buying Block B's music from any outlet is much, much, MUCH better for the group than not buying it.
+A. Because lots of people shop at them.
+Yes, sales from international outlets may not count toward the Korean music charts (doing well on those helps Block B win Korean music shows).
+But buying Block B's music from any outlet is much, much, MUCH better for the group than piracy, YouTube, or streaming.

 Q. Why don't you include this or that thing on your Web site?

 A. The purpose of this Web site is to introduce Block B to English speakers who are unfamiliar with the group.
 As a result, I try to keep the site as lean as possible--I don't want to overwhelm people with too much information.